-Several HTC Android device renders leak outAlex Wagner - Deputy Managing Editor, News Desk
+Several HTC Android device renders leak outAlex Wagner - Editorial Director of News and Content

 HTC introduced a few new handsets at CES, like the ThunderBolt and Inspire 4G, but a new leak suggests that they've got several new, different-looking handsets waiting in the wings.
 The folks over at Pocketnow have managed to get their hands on several renders of what could be upcoming Android handsets from HTC, and boy are they exciting.
 First up is the device on the far left, which may be the company's new flagship phone.
 Looking a lot like a Nexus One/Desire HD combo, the phone's display looks to be around 3.7 inches, and there's what appears to be a front-facing camera sitting next to the earpiece.